ValentinMalassigne/anti-spoil-extension/PLAYER_CONTROLS_FEATURE.md

 # Player Progress Protection Feature

-The Anti-Spoil Extension now includes a new feature to hide the progress bar and replace video duration with "??" on the YouTube video player to prevent spoilers when watching videos.
+The Anti-Spoil Extension now includes a new feature to hide the progress bar and replace video duration with "??" on the YouTube video player for videos from channels in your blur list.

 ## New Feature Overview

 ### What it does:
-- Hides the progress bar/scrubber at the bottom of the video player
+- Hides the progress bar/scrubber at the bottom of the video player **only for videos from channels in your list**
-- Replaces the video duration display with "??" (e.g., `10:45` becomes `??:??`)
+- Replaces the video duration display with "??" (e.g., `10:45` becomes `??:??`) **only for videos from channels in your list**
 - **Keeps the current time visible** (e.g., `2:15` remains visible)
 - **Keeps all other controls** (play/pause, volume, settings, etc.)
+- **Works with the same channel list** as the blur feature

 ### How to use:
+1. **Add channels to your blur list** first (same list used for both features)
-1. **Navigate to any YouTube video page** (e.g., https://www.youtube.com/watch?v=...)
+2. **Navigate to any YouTube video page** from a channel in your list
-2. **Click the extension icon** in your browser toolbar
+3. **Click the extension icon** in your browser toolbar
-3. **Use the "Hide Progress & Duration" button** in the new "Video Player Protection" section
+4. **Use the "Toggle Player Protection" button** in the "Video Player Protection" section
-4. **Toggle on/off as needed** - settings are saved automatically
+5. **Toggle on/off as needed** - settings are saved automatically

 ## Technical Implementation